Your browser is not supported

 Austria offers a variety of excursions around its typical towns.
 Set off to explore dreamy landscapes and picturesque lakes in the heart of the Alps.
 There is something for everyone.
 Throughout the year, sporting activities are available, such as biking, skiing and hiking.
 In addition, you can relax with a snack or treat in one of the idyllic Alpine chalets.
 For those interested in culture and history, you’ll find something to impress you in Vienna, Salzburg or Innsbruck.
 Explore Austria and find the option that suits you for dream holidays or unforgettable city breaks.

+Enjoy cold swims, magnificent hikes with breathtaking views and mountain-biking trips in the heart of the Alps.
 After all that effort, sit back and relax!
-Enjoy some tasty Tyrolean cuisine and treat yourself to the famous ‘Kaiserschmarren’ or delicious ‘Knödel’.
+Enjoy some tasty Tirolean cuisine and treat yourself to the famous ‘Kaiserschmarren’ or delicious ‘Knödel’.
 You can enjoy dishes made from regional products from farming cows, sheep and goats, and these dishes will revive you so you can continue your adventures around this beautiful region.

 The town of Neustift is located at an altitude of 994 metres and at the foot of the Stubai Glacier, the largest in Austria.
 There, the majestic mountainous landscape offers many opportunities for winter sports enthusiasts, hikers, mountain bikers and paragliders.
 Distance from the airport: 26 km.

 Located at 1,200 metres, this picturesque little village is renowned for its proximity to the skiing areas that hosted the Winter Olympics in 1964.
 Its numerous sports and leisure facilities, nice pedestrian area with restaurants and boutiques, and casino make this a popular holiday destination throughout the year.
 Distance from the airport: 22 km.